-- The number of passenger stations, both accessible and non-accessible, in accordance with the ADA - The number of elevators and escalators within passenger stations - The number of maintenance facilities by size and ownership categories
+- The number of passenger stations, both accessible and non-accessible, in accordance with the Americans with Disabilities Act (ADA) - The number of elevators and escalators within passenger stations - The number of maintenance facilities by size and ownership categories

 Transit agencies reporting this information must separate data by mode and type of service (DO and PT).
 Transit agencies are not required to report this data for TN and TX types of service.